 Here are some ideas to get started:

-- Meal prep a batch of white rice at the beginning of the wake.
+- Meal prep a batch of white rice at the beginning of the week.
 Cooling it will allow resistant starch to develop, and reheating doesn’t decrease the amount of resistant starch.

 - Add one tablespoon of raw potato starch to no-cook foods, like smoothies and kefir.
 Heads up that white potatoes are nightshades and naturally contain higher levels of lectins, proteins which can contribute to inflammation, so pay attention to how you feel after having it.